Joel-Cornfield/CoffeeMachineSimulator/README.md

 3. **Run the JAR file**:
    - Execute the following command:
      ```
-     java -jar CinemaRoomManager.jar
+     java -jar CoffeeMachineManager.jar
      ```

 4. **Follow the on-screen instructions**:
-   - Once the program is running, follow the prompts to play the game
+   - Once the program is running, follow the prompts to simulate the coffee machine